If we had an award for the most iconic London market, Portobello might be the Champignon…

 Is Portobello Market On Every Day?

-The main market day is Saturday, although most spots are open on Fridays too.
+Portobello Market’s main day is Saturday, although most spots are open on Fridays too.
 Monday – Thursday you’ll find some of the food and clothes stalls, whilst on Sundays it’s completely closed.
+But apart from the pop up stalls, Portobello Road’s also lined with antique shops – like Alice’s, which famously featured in Paddington 2 – and arcades which are open on Saturdays and crammed with tiny independent vendors hawking unusual bric-a-brac.

 And Is It All Just….Stuff?

 No. The atmosphere at Portobello Market is worth the trip in itself.
-Especially on a Saturday, when, not only does it come alive with market vendors flogging their goods, you’ll also find street performers – men dressed head-to-toe in silver, sweating and posing for pictures – and live musicians – everything from reggae to acoustic pop from a couple of fresh-faced kids on guitars.
+Especially on a Saturday, when not only does it come alive with market vendors flogging their goods, you’ll also find street performers and live musicians – everything from reggae to acoustic pop from a couple of fresh-faced kids on guitars.

-If you get peckish, head towards where Portobello meets Goldborne Road.
-Here you’ll find a whole load of street food traders slinging everything from Spanish paella to German bratwurst baps.
-Portobello Road Market is also a goldmine for delicious Caribbean and North African food – Jamaican patties, jerk chicken and fried dumplings.
+If you get peckish, head towards where Portobello meets Golborne Road.
+Here you’ll find a whole load of street food traders slinging everything from Spanish paella to German bratwurst baps (as well as a couple more stalls, mainly geared towards midcentury furniture).
+Portobello Market itself is also a goldmine for delicious Caribbean and North African food – Jamaican patties, jerk chicken and fried dumplings.

 Restaurants And Bars Near Portobello Market